-- 1. Electronic copy of the Annual Audited Return submitted via the RLM system.
+- 1. Electronic copy of the Annual Audited Return submitted via FRA.
 The return must be authorised by two directors or by one director in accordance with a resolution of the board of directors (in which case the date of the resolution must be specified in the return); - 2.
-Scanned copy of the independent "Audit Report on Financial Information", dated and signed by the audit firm; - 3.
-Scanned copy of statutory accounts, including directors declaration and audit report as required under the laws of the Participant's home jurisdiction; - 4.
-If the Participant is authorised to use the internal models approach of Rule S1, Annexure 3, Part 4, scanned copy of the report from the independent review of the Participant's risk management system (as required under Rule S1, Annexure 3, Part 4, clause 25 (b) (viii)); and - 5.
-If the Participant has been given approval to use foreign accounting standards under Rule S1.2.7(2) and ASX Clear Rule 4.4.3(a), the Participant will need to provide the scanned copy of the "Assurance Report Relating to Accounting Standards Applicable to the Participant" signed by one director in accordance with a resolution of the board of directors (in which case the date of the resolution must be specified) or by two directors.
+Scanned copy of the independent "Audit Report on Financial Information", dated and signed by the audit firm;

+- 3. Scanned copy of statutory accounts, including directors declaration and audit report as required under the laws of the Participant's home jurisdiction; and - 4.
+If the Participant is authorised to use the internal models approach of Rule S1, Annexure 3, Part 4, scanned copy of the report from the independent review of the Participant's risk management system (as required under Rule S1, Annexure 3, Part 4, clause 25 (b) (viii)).

-(vi) Business Activities Return
+(v) Business Activities Return

-The purpose of the Business Activities Return is for ASX Clear to obtain data on the own account business and non-ASX client activity conducted by Participants to be used as part of the determination of each Participant's core capital requirement.
+The purpose of the Business Activities Return is for ASX Clear to obtain data on the own account business and non-ASX client activity conducted by Participants to be used as part of the determination of each Participant's core requirement.